UCI-GDIM31/w0-setup-check-in-chickennuggetdino/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+    Description of the process of coding or comments needed to guide collaborators on the project.
 2. Scope management
+    The organzation of code in chunks, some data can't be reached out of the scope.
 3. Iteration
+    The process of repeating a set code.
 4. Object-Oriented programming
+    Programming that uses objects to store data?
 5. Model-View-Controller architecture
+    N/A
 ## Complete!

 You've completed your first homework assignment!
 Commit this file and push it to GitHub.
 You should be able to see that it's been submitted properly on the Github Classroom page or on your assignment repository.